 - You use a web hosting service and maintain your own WordPress or other CMS project install, backup your content (files and/or databases) etc.

 - Just having a subdomain on a content hosting site, e.g. person1.blogger.com, person2.wordpress.com, etc. They still own your permalinks.

 - Just having a profile page on a content hosting silo, e.g. twitter.com/person1 flickr.com/person2

-- In both cases you're still subject to their policies on names and they could trivially give your name/identity away, e.g. as what happened with danah boyd and zephoria.tumblr.com (which she did get back), or the Tower Bridge on twitter.com/towerbridge (involuntarily re-assigned without notice).
+- In both cases you're still subject to their policies on names and they could trivially give your name/identity away, e.g. as what happened with danah boyd and zephoria.tumblr.com (recovered only after public outcry), or the Tower Bridge on twitter.com/towerbridge (involuntarily re-assigned without notice).